daniamcode/poemunity/README.md

 ## Redux
 Finally, I implemented Redux, because the goal of this project is to learn as much as possible.
 The other two folders (Flux and React-Query) are now deprecated.

+### Own build
+Previously I was on create-react-app.
+I'm moving to custom build with esbuild